pantheon-systems/documentation/source/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication.md

 ### Multiple Domains with Subject Alternative Names (SANs)

 A Subject Alternative Name is a public key certificate that is permitted to identify more than one entity or device.
 SANs may be the right choice if you need to manage multiple domains with a single certificate.
-For more information, see [SAN Certificates](http://www.digicert.com/subject-alternative-name.htm )
+For more information, see [SAN Certificates](http://www.digicert.com/subject-alternative-name.htm).

 ### Wildcard

-You can upload the same wildcard SSL certificate for multiple sites that share a domain, and add the correct subdomain to each site's domain tab in the Live environment.
+You can upload the same wildcard SSL certificate for multiple sites that share a domain, and add the correct subdomain to each site's Domain tab in the Live environment.

-### Intermediary Certificates
+### Intermediary Certificates/Bundles

-Your SSL provider may give you an intermediary certificate, which is used establish a chain of trust.
+Some SSL providers will give you an intermediary certificate, which is used to establish a chain of trust.
+If you received one, you'll need to add it in the Dashboard.
 If you get more than one intermediary certificate file, you'll need to combine them into one.
 Your provider may also send you a "certificate authority" or "CA" cert.
-If you have problems with your intermediate certificate, try [https://whatsmychaincert.com/](https://whatsmychaincert.com/), which tests if the correct certificate chain is being served, and tells you which chain you should be serving.
+If you have problems with your intermediate certificate, try [https://whatsmychaincert.com/](https://whatsmychaincert.com/) to test if the correct certificate chain is being served and see which chain you should be serving.

+GoDaddy.com provides a bundle (gd\_bundle.crt).
+Use this as the intermediary certificate.

 ## SSL Providers